Evidence window

 Four-question model

-A governed chain can answer who asked, who authorized, which agents acted, and what happened outside the model from a single evidence record.
+A governed chain can answer who asked, who authorized, which agents acted, and what external effects the chain is permitted to produce.

 Every multi-agent chain originates with a human or system trigger.
 The chain root identifies the initiating subject, the business purpose, the matter or case context, and the timestamp of the request.
 It is the legal and business anchor for everything that follows in the chain.
 Without a documented chain root, the chain has no traceable origin and no business justification that survives examination.